MrL314/smknov91/README.txt

 Q: I loaded in my data using the L-DISK command.
 Why is it not showing up in the race?
 A: The data that gets used comes from SRAM.
 So, you need to first use L-DISK to load the data, and then use S-RAM to save it to SRAM.
 Then it will show up in the race.

+Q: The game freezes when I try to use L-DISK.
+A: Most likely the save data is missing from the floppy disk.
+If you never saved to the disk using S-DISK for that file, this will happen.
+You can only load from the disk if there is data for that file already on that disk.
+You can check if your file was saved by opening the floppy disk created by BSNES-plus SFX_DOS in a hex editor (my personal preference is HxD) and going to around address 2000.
+The file should be named in this format: ABBB-CD, where
+        A     - is the editing mode: R for ED-1, Y for ED-2 BBB-C - is the track name and number where BBB can be
+            CIR = CIRCUIT
+            OBA = OBAKE
+            GRA = GRASS
+            CAS = CASTLE
+            ICE = ICE
+            DAR = DART
+            SAN = SAND
+            BTL = BATTLE
+          and C can be a value from 1-4 depending on the track name.
+        D     - is the save slot number, (0-5)
+   For example, the file name "YCAS-32" indicates
+        A     = Y (ED-2 mode)
+        BBB-C = CAS-3 (CASTLE-3 map)
+        D     = 2 (Save slot 2)
+   and the file name "RCIR-41" indicates
+        A     = R (ED-1 mode)
+        BBB-C = CIR-4 (CIRCUIT-4 map)
+        D     = 1 (Save slot 1)
+   If the file name does not exist, this will crash the game.

+   Alternatively, if you have the dos.hex tool working, you may copy the floppy disk files, rename them accordingly, and then run dos.hex in BSNES-plus SFX-DOS.
+Input the command "chdisk dd9", press enter, and then input the command "dir".
+This will show you a list of the files saved on the disks.
+If your file is not listed, it doesn't exist, and will crash the game when trying to load it.

+   TL;DR - L-DISK only works if the file exists, which happens after you save it using S-DISK.

+Q: I messed up my SRAM file, and I want to revert my changes to the original version.
+How do I do that?
+A: Run the reset_sram.bat file after closing BSNES.
+This will revert the SRAM to its default.

+Q: The game won't let me go to the main menu with the button combo Y+B+START+SELECT
+A: The game has likely hard crashed and will need to be restarted manually.

 Q: How do I download this?